Los Angeles County Birding Spots

 Never throw anything burning out the window: major local forest fires, destroyed houses and loss of life start this way.

 Please stay on the sidewalk while waiting to cross the street.
 Standing in the street while waiting for the light to change immediately brands you as an out-of-towner.
 Drivers trying to turn right won’t expect you to be in the street and may run you over.
 Pedestrians, in a crosswalk (and any intersection is considered to have a crosswalk whether or not the lines are actually painted on the road), always have the right-of-way unless the traffic has a green light.
-Native and/or courteous drivers observe this law; unfortunately many drivers from out-of-town do not, so taking this right for granted can be a dangerous matter.
+Native and/or courteous drivers observe this law; unfortunately many drivers from out-of-town do not, so taking this legal right for granted can be a dangerous matter.

 Food Tips: Great food everywhere.
 The dumpy little burger, burrito, felafel, Chinese, Thai, Indian or whatnot hole-in-the-wall places usually have better-tasting and more interesting food than the well-known fast food chains.
 We have the best chiliburgers in the world!
 (Your mission, should you choose to accept it, is to eat one without making a mess all over yourself.)
 All eateries must prominently display their food safety rating; A is the highest rating.
 Don’t eat anywhere rated C or lower.